arskom/spyne/doc/source/tutorial/sqlalchemy.rst

     application.event_manager.add_listener('method_return_object', _on_method_return_object)

 Using events to do transaction management prevents us from littering code with repetitive code.

 What's next?
 ^^^^^^^^^^^^

 This tutorial walks you through most of what you need to know to expose your services.
-You can refer to the rest of the documentation or the mailing list if you have further questions.
+You can refer to the reference of the documentation or the mailing list if you have further questions.